LuisWollenschneider/pmu-metrics/README.md

 }
 ```

-**IMPORTANT** - Remember to taskset the process on the programmed core:
+**IMPORTANT** - Remember to taskset the process on the programmed core and execute the program as root to access the PMU.
 ```
-$ taskset -c 1 ./benchmark.out
+$ sudo taskset -c 1 ./benchmark.out
 ```

 The program yields the following metrics:
 ```
-$ taskset -c 1 ./benchmark.out
+$ sudo taskset -c 1 ./benchmark.out
 Total time elapsed (ns): 7348051209
 --
 Performance Event                       Count